medusa-project/metaslurper/README.md

 Metaslurper can run in AWS ECS.
 The general procedure for deploying is:

+1. Install Docker
-1. Create an ECR repository, an ECS Fargate cluster, and an ECS task definition
+2. Create an ECR repository, an ECS Fargate cluster, and an ECS task definition
     1. The task definition must define all of the environment variables in the "Configuration" section (above)
+    2. The task definition also must specify a read-write filesystem (for `/tmp` usage)
-2. Install the `aws` command-line tool
+3. Install the `aws` command-line tool
-3. `cp ecr-push.sh.sample ecr-push.sh` and edit as necessary
+4. `cp ecr-push.sh.sample ecr-push.sh` and edit as necessary
-4. `ecr-push.sh`
+5. `ecr-push.sh`

 At this point the container is available and tasks are ready to run.
 One way to run them is with the `aws` command-line tool, for which a convenient wrapper